fmsarp/hardhat-smartcontract-lottery-fcc/READMe.md

 unit and staging tests
 had an error issue with raffle uint test;  error was just a missing ")" test working so far

+Currently having problems with deploying to testnet Found the solution to problem which was a text error